 The Difference Between Road Signs Around The World

 Have you ever noticed a strange road sign abroad and couldn’t understand its meaning?
 Well, that’s completely fine.
 As some countries have road signs that are unique to their country.
-Also, around the world there are many signs that have the same meaning but look differently.
+Also, around the world, there are many signs that have the same meaning but look different.

 When thinking about stop signs the first thing that comes to mind is a red octagon sign with white letters saying “STOP”.
 But it appears that it is not the same in all parts of the world.

 As for the color of stop signs, nowadays they are all red around the world.
 But in the past some used to be yellow and blue as well.

 In some countries like Ethiopia, Israel and Pakistan the stop sign is displayed by a hand indicating to stop.

 Usually stop signs are considered to have an octagonal shape, but still there are some countries where the sign is a circle and there is an upside down triangle inside of it.

 Here are the most unusual types of “STOP” signs in the world.

 The first one is in Japan, which is in the shape of an upside down triangle.
 It is probably the only sign in the world that has this shape.

 The second one is in Papua New Guinea, which has a completely unique shape, compared with other stop signs around the world.

 And the last one is in Nepal, which does not have any text or symbol on it, it is just a red octagon.